aliceschulz/PatternAnalysis-2025_Fork/recognition/VQVAE_45324677/README.md

 ## Data & Preprocessing

-Data are of HipMRI images of the male pelvis, available in Nifti file format [dataitselfref].
-They were acquired through a MRI-alone radiation therapy study conducted at the Calvary Mater Newcastle Hospital over 2014 [ref].
+Data are of HipMRI images of the male pelvis, available in Nifti file format [4].
+They were acquired through a MRI-alone radiation therapy study conducted at the Calvary Mater Newcastle Hospital over 2014 [5].
 In this project, normalisation was performed by standardising each image such that each pixel value falls in [0,1].
 It was decided to not standardise each image to a mean of 0 and standard deviation of 1, because upon inspection, the pixel values for each image clearly did not appear normally distributed (on the contrary, they appeared quite non-normal and skewed to the right).
 This standardisation was carried out on a global basis (using the global max value for standardisation) rather than on a per-image basis.
 This is because upon inspection, there was a large degree of variation between pixel max values for each image.
-Additionally, the standardisation was conducted separately across each split of data (train/test/validate), so as to ensure that scaling parameters such as min/max are not mixed between training and test sets (and therefore, to minimise data leakage [2]).
+Additionally, the standardisation was conducted separately across each split of data (train/test/validate), so as to ensure that scaling parameters such as min/max are not mixed between training and test sets (and therefore, to minimise data leakage [6]).

 The train/test/validate split was as follows:
-Table 3:
+*Table 3*:
 | Section | Number of Images | Proportion of Total Images |
 |---|---|---|
 | Train | 11,460 | 11460/(11460+540+660) = 90.52% |
 | Test | 540 | 540/(11460+540+660) = 4.27% |
 | Validate | 660 | 660/(11460+540+660) = 5.21% |

+These were the default provided train/test/validation splits within the native data directory on the Rangpur cluster.
 Each image is of size (256x128).
 There were however, 60 images within the training dataset that were inconsistent with these dimensions.
 These were removed and not implemented in the training of the model, owing to the fact that they constitute a very small proportion of the total test size, and also to avoid any unwanted artefacts being introduced with the re-sizing of these images.

-** Justify the training, validation and testing spits of the data **
+This project utilised unsupervised learning and did not solve a classification problem, as there were no classes or labels in the available data.
+Therefore, the potential problem of class imbalance was not relevant, and there was no need to consider an alternative train/test split.

 ## Usage

 Prerequisites for usage:
 * a GPU-enabled hardware or environment
-* a suitable Python environment to meet the dependencies/versioning listed above, in Table 1.
+* a suitable Python environment to meet the package dependencies/versioning listed above, in *Table 1*.
 - predict.py
 - train.py
 i.e. which commands to run
 - Adjust parameters in `config.py` if necessary.
+Set `plot_metrics` parameter to True if you wish to visualise reconstructions and plot losses, SSIMs etc.
 - Run `python train.py` to train model.
+All hyperparameters from `config` are imported into `train.py`.

 The project was run on the Rangpur cluster, using an Nvidia A100 GPU for computations.
 Data is located in the following directories: